-- The student must review the offer and either accept or decline the award(s). - Student loans and most other aid will not be certified until the borrower formally accepts the awards. - Aid will not be processed until all required documents are completed and returned.
-The Master Promissory Note (MPN) must be signed electronically or signed and returned to the Financial Aid Office.
+- The student must review the offer and either accept or decline the award(s) through the student portal. - Student loans and most other aid will not be certified until the borrower formally accepts the awards. - Aid will not be processed until all required documents